top of page

 For is this suffering blood-red flesh not truly engulfed in flames?
 Does this earth not burn with desires and passions?
 Why is human life inseparable from pain and suffering, and why does the mortal body seem to burn up in life's fire?

-WOOL, HANDMADE TAPESTRY
+HANDMADE TAPESTRY

 bottom of page